HugoDF/alpine-test-utils/README.md

 - a Promise that resolves after the next async operation has completed (ie. on the next tick of the event loop)

 > Note this exported as a global from the Alpine Test Utils module _and_ is attached to components during `render`, see [render](#render).

-Usage example: for more advanced use-cases see [Clicking a button to toggle visibility](./USE_CASES.md#clicking-a-button-to-toggle-visibility) and [Intercepting `fetch` calls & waiting for re-renders](./USE_CASES.md#intercepting-fetch-calls--waiting-for-re-renders)

 ```js
 test('clicking a button to toggle visibility', async () => {